Philippines–Singapore relations: Relations

 Aside from economic relationships, the two countries also agree in improving tourism and security relationships.
 In August 1986, Philippine President Corazon Aquino preferred to travel to Jakarta and Singapore, breaking the tradition that the first overseas visit of the President should always be Washington.
 Singapore Prime Minister Lee Kuan Yew, together with Indonesian President Suharto, suggested to Aquino to avoid reconciliation with the communist insurgents in her country and extend the rights of the bases of the United States in the Philippines.
-During a state visit by Philippine President Gloria Macapagal Arroyo in Singapore on 2007, she discussed the liberalization of air travel between the two countries to improve tourism.
+During a state visit by Philippine President Gloria Macapagal-Arroyo in Singapore in 2007, she discussed the liberalization of air travel between the two countries to improve tourism.
 She also discussed with Singapore Prime Minister Lee Hsien Loong regarding a status of forces agreement (SOFA) to combat terrorism and transnational crimes.

 In 1995, a planned state visit by the Singaporean Prime Minister was postponed "until a more propitious time" after the execution of Flor Contemplacion.
-The case caused the deepest rift between the two ASEAN countries for more than 25 years.
+The case caused the most profound rift between the two ASEAN countries for more than 25 years.
 Economic relationships between the two countries were also strained.
 Singaporean investments in the Philippines dropped from US$65 million from 1994 to US$3.7 million by 1995.
 Despite this controversy, full diplomatic relationships between the two countries were restored in January of the following year.
 In December 1998, the two countries signed a Philippine-Singapore Action to improve bilateral trade at the ASEAN summit in Hanoi.

-In 2013, Singapore is Philippines' 4th top trading partner, with $8.22 billion in bilateral trade.
+In 2013, Singapore is the 4th top trading partner of the Philippines, with $8.22 billion (₱454.97B, S$10.94B) in bilateral trade.
 It was also the sixth top source of visitors, with more than 175,000 in arrivals.
-Singapore is also host to a Filipino community of some 180,000.
+Singapore is also host to a Filipino community of about 180,000.

 Military

-In January 2017, Secretary Delfin Lorenzana has announced that he is seeking a revival of Filipino-Singaporean military exercises known as Anoa-Singa, which started in 1994.
+In January 2017, Secretary Delfin Lorenzana announced that he is seeking a revival of Filipino-Singaporean military exercises known as Anoa-Singa, which started in 1994.
 It was stopped in 1996 due to a lack of a military agreement that would allow Singaporean forces to conduct exercises since the Filipino Constitution does not allow foreign troops to be deployed in the Philippines.

+As of 2024, Singapore has expressed no interest in further pursuing talks to revive bilateral exercises between the two countries due to the US and Australia having lots of space for the SAF to use.

 Agreements

 In 2007, the two countries signed a Memorandum of Understanding in order to promote cooperation in media policy and information exchange.
 In 2008, the Philippine government voluntarily stopped the export of 50,000 tonnes of pork to Singapore due to the cases of Ebola Reston in some farms in Luzon.
-This was supposed to be the Philippines first ever export of pork.
+This export was supposed to be the Philippines' first of pork.